 Twitter offers a space where people may resist oppression on a daily basis as I will demonstrate using my handle @elmotheclown while following the recent crack down of protesters in Bangkok.
 And though this micro-blogging tool may not overturn traditional structures of power and control, it certainly puts pressure on the powers that be.

 This has been the case in Thailand, where the current Democrat government has used censorship of oppositional websites , radios and periodic banning of Twitter and Face Book, as was witnessed with the April 10 crack down where 25 people died and over a thousand people were injured against classes with the Army in Bangkok’s old district, according to The Brisbane Times.
+The Committe to Protect Journalists, cites the Ministry of Information and Communication Technology (MICT) upped Censorship against the Reds, one day after martial law was declared:

 "One day after the April 8 declaration of martial law, MICT held a press conference at which it announced 9,000 to 10,000 new site blocks since the Red Shirt protests began, with an intention to block 700 more."